watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

      - **uptime:** The up time for the API service.

    - Refresh the page in the browser, and you can see the hostName change between the two API service instances.
-The letters after "api-{number}-" in the hostname will change.
+The letters after `api-{number}-` in the hostname will change.

 ### Task 2: Increase service instances beyond available resources

 In this task, you will try to increase the number of instances for the API service container beyond available resources in the cluster.
 You will observe how Kubernetes handles this condition and correct the problem.

-1. From the navigation menu, select Deployments.
-From this view, select the API deployment.
+1. From the navigation menu, select **Deployments**.
+From this view, select the **API** deployment.

 2. Configure the deployment to use a fixed host port for initial testing.
-Select Edit.
+Select **Edit**.

    ![In the Workloads > Deployments > api bar, the Edit icon is highlighted.](media/image81.png)

-3. In the Edit a Deployment dialog, you will see a list of settings shown in JSON format.
+3. In the **Edit a Deployment** dialog, you will see a list of settings shown in JSON format.
 Use the copy button to copy the text to your clipboard.

    ![Screenshot of the Edit a Deployment dialog box that displays JSON data.](media/image82.png)

-4. Paste the contents into the text editor of your choice (notepad is shown here, MacOS users can use TextEdit).
+4. Paste the contents into the text editor of your choice (notepad is shown here, macOS users can use TextEdit).

    ![Screenshot of the Edit a Deployment contents pasted into Notepad text editor.](media/image83.png)

-5. Scroll down about halfway to find the node "\$.spec.template.spec.containers[0]", as shown in the screenshot below.
+5. Scroll down about halfway to find the node `$.spec.template.spec.containers[0]`, as shown in the screenshot below.

    ![Screenshot of the deployment JSON code, with the $.spec.template.spec.containers[0] section highlighted.](media/image84.png)

 6. The containers spec has a single entry for the API container at the moment.
-You will see that the name of the container is "api" - this is how you know you are looking at the correct container spec.
+You will see that the name of the container is `api` - this is how you know you are looking at the correct container spec.

-   - Add the following JSON snippet below the "name" property in the container spec:
+   - Add the following JSON snippet below the `name` property in the container spec:

    ```json
    "ports": [